MagnaCarta 2: Development

 After developing Magna Carta: Tears of Blood, a team of 40 at Softmax partnered with Namco Bandai to create MagnaCarta 2 for the Xbox 360, using the Unreal Engine 3.

 Development of MagnaCarta 2 began between 2004 and 2005, taking over 4 years to finish.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 IGN criticized the battle system stating, "this feels almost archaic and could have been run on a PS1, enemy AI is almost non-existent and character abilities are generic."
-Robert Townslend of Game Informer said, "While the story starts off having the potential to be great, it quickly degrades into the same old story of a young man with no memories saving a kingdom.
-This has only been done thousands of times in other games."
 Annette Gonzalez of Game Informer was more positive, citing that the "[b]attles are intuitive and addicting, although awkward camera angles can sometimes hinder combat"; and praising the voice cast, saying the fully voiced dialogue is a "vast improvement over Tears of Blood."
 In Japan, Famitsu gave it a score of 30 out of 40, while Famitsu Xbox 360 gave it one eight and three sevens for a total of 29 out of 40.